be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 }
 {% endhighlight %}

-This shows how the bot command's "tail" is used: you can pass additional parameters in there. `hubot deploy to staging` is the basic story, but `hubot deploy to staging and recompile assets and clear cache` is slightly
+This shows how a bot command's "tail" is used: you can pass additional parameters in there. `hubot deploy to staging` is the basic story, but `hubot deploy to staging and recompile assets and clear cache` does more:
-different: it sets `CLOUD_ASSETS_RECOMPILE` and `CLEAR_CACHE` variables which influence the process (see later).
+`CLOUD_ASSETS_RECOMPILE` and `CLEAR_CACHE` variables
+influence the process (see further).

 **compile_assets**